flowerpowerdao/minting-page/README.md

 You can change local NFT sale settings in `power-equalizer/src/Env/lib.mo`.

 To update the banner and the logo change `src/public/logo.png` and `src/public/banner.png`.
 To update the collection, change `src/collection.ts`.
+If you want to use the frontend with a specific locally deployed collection, modify the path for `localCanisterIds`.
+Make sure you use the correct tag to display the preview, if wanted.